alanshortis/short.is/_posts/2019-01-07-webpack-and-babel-for-react-from-scratch.md

 Install React and ReactDOM as dependencies: `$ npm i --save react react-dom`.

-Note that these will be listed under `dependencies` in package.json.
-This is because these dependencies are used in the application itself rather than just for development/tooling.

-In the src folder, create a new JavaScript file for our React App: `$ touch index.js`.
+In the src folder, create a new JavaScript file for our React App named `index.js`.

 {% highlight jsx %}import React from 'react';
 import { render } from 'react-dom';